 - Travelling to Munich from Berlin is popular.
 We have you covered with a Munich City Guide for your and your family’s visit to the Bavarian capital.

 - Iceland seems to be on everyone’s bucket list.
-We have you covered for travel with teen tips for Reykjavík Iceland
+We have you covered for travel with teen tips for Reykjavík Iceland.

-- Melbourne Australia is a city of sport and culture.
+- Melbourne, Australia, is a city of sport and culture.
 We have all the fun activities covered in our Melbourne with Teens post.

 Scavenger Hunt Berlin – from Alexanderplatz to Checkpoint Charlie

 Instead of a traditional Berlin sightseeing tour, get to know Berlin uniquely with a 16-stop scavenger hunt.
-On your hunt, you will discover both popular and lesser-known sights of the city as you solve clues and tackle challenges to complete the adventure from Alexanderplatz.
+On your hunt, you will discover popular and lesser-known sights of the city as you solve clues and tackle challenges to complete the adventure from Alexanderplatz.

 Kayak Tour through East Berlin for teens

 As you travel around Berlin, you crisscross numerous waterways that dissect the city.
-A Kayak tour in Berlin might just be that great family vacation activity you have been looking for.
+A Kayak tour in Berlin might be that great family vacation activity you have been looking for.

 Your tour will have you paddling along the Landwehrkanal and River Spree on a 3-hour kayak tour in Berlin.
 This tour takes you along the former boundaries of the notorious Iron Curtain that separated East and West Berlin.